mariabazotte/endog-school-choice/README.md

 The main code contains the following folders:

 - -`src/input`     # This folder contains the class Input, which stores information on input parameters provided by the user to the code during execution.
-- -`src/instance`  # This folder contains the class Instance, which contains general information about an instance, including data from schools and students.
-It also generates all scenarios corresponding to students preferenes.
+- -`src/instance`  # This folder contains the class Instance, which has general information about an instance, including data from schools and students.
+It also generates all scenarios corresponding to students' preferences.
-- -`src/algorithm` #
+- -`src/algorithm` # This folder contains the classes Algorithm and SAA, which define the solution procedures to solve the expected/average scenario (deterministic) and stochastic versions of the problem.
 - -`src/solver`    # This folder has the coding of the solution methods proposed in the paper.
-Namely, the L-onstraints, modified L-constraints, and cutoff score formulation programmed using Gurobi, the ASG, LR, LS, and SA heuristics, and the Integer L-Shaped.
-It also contains the Test1stSolver class, which uses the implementation of the Marginal Improvement (MI), Individual Ordering (IO), and Deferred Acceptance (DA) algorithms to compute distinct metric evaluations for fixed first-stage capacity allocation decision considering a large number of scenarios.
+Namely, the L-constraints, modified L-constraints, and cutoff score formulation programmed using Gurobi, the ASG, LR, LS, and SA heuristics, and the Integer L-Shaped.
+It also contains the Test1stSolver class, which uses the implementation of the Marginal Improvement (MI), Individual Ordering (IO), and Deferred Acceptance (DA) algorithms to compute distinct metric evaluations for fixed first-stage capacity allocation decisions, considering a large number of scenarios.
-- -`src/transform` #
+- -`src/transform` # This folder has the mathematical formulations of the transformation functions for each student behavior.
+Namely, the nonstrategic (UM), compact (CEUM), and simple (IEUM) behaviors.

 ## Results